 A cultural change was supported through intelligent design and an informed furniture selection.
 Encouraging collaboration and a cohesive working environment, the main tea point and service hubs were relocated to the core of each floor, providing a central area for teams to come together.
 Dispersing from the core, teams have been staggered outwards with groups requiring higher levels of concentration positioned on the perimeter where closed meeting rooms and more formal work settings are located.

-“This project is a fantastic example of evidence-based design.
+James Geekie, Group Design Director at Area, commented, “This project is a fantastic example of evidence-based design.
 The data produced from the front-end workplace analysis process not only proved to the client that they could truly revolutionise the way they work as a business, it also allowed us to create a cutting-edge design that supports an agile workforce.
 Reducing space by 40,000 sq ft, the shift in their way of working has benefited the business bottom line as well.
 Wanting all offices to adopt a similar way of working, this project has set a framework for Camelot Group’s satellite offices across the UK.”
-Calvin Williams, Divisional Director, Area